 Big Data is the Hidden Treasure

-It’s no secret that data analytics is prevalent in essentially every industry, but you may be wondering what the big deal about big data really is and how it concerns you as a senior living or LTPAC provider.
+It’s no secret that data analytics is prevalent in essentially every industry, but you may be wondering what the big deal about big data really is and how it concerns you as a senior living provider.

 This home care coordination company has been with vcpi for about a year.
 Our team had helped them deploy equipment and train staff on how to use their new IT system prior to their opening date.
 Because our client had vcpi as their IT partner, our client’s leadership could focus on their care models and leave the IT needs to us.
 We currently provide this client with Service Desk support, Mobile Device Management, and software licensing.
 In the past year, our client experienced a phishing attack via email for which we implemented Multi Factor Authentication.

 Our team works diligently to fully understand our senior care clients' needs and strategic growth directions.
 We strive to deliver solutions to clients before they need them, essentially, to skate where the puck is going, not to where it has been.
 For many years, we've provided technology infrastructure planning and reliable implementation for senior living clients that are pursuing mergers, acquisitions and new construction.

 Southwest LTC, one of vcpi’s longest running clients, leased four buildings in March 2019 through their affiliates, which were scheduled to open in April.
 Timing and expertise mean everything with acquisition situations.
 We understand that caregivers must have on-demand access to patient records that hold medication information, scheduling, and more.
 Internet disruption makes it hard for employees to view these files, which can be life threatening to patients.